 Carbon and energy

-We also run a range of events and campaigns that enable staff and students to contribute to meeting the carbon reduction target, such as Student Switch Off in halls of residence and Christmas shutdowns.
+We will continue to run events and campaigns that enable staff and students to contribute to meeting these carbon reduction targets.
+See how to get involved.

 The roadmap for reaching a 63% reduction in scope 1 and scope 2 carbon emissions by 2030 will be published soon.